VoliJS/NestedReact/README.md

 ```

 PureRender optimization in enabled with `pureRender` option.
 It will create `shouldComponentUpdate` function
-which is optimized for props mentioned in `propTypes`.
+which is optimized for props mentioned in `propTypes` or `props` declaration.

-Therefore, it's required to declare all of component props in `propTypes` when using this optimization.
+Therefore, it's required to declare all of component props when using this optimization.

 ## Data binding